ABDOU-AHARCHA/ABDOU-AHARCHA/README.md

 ## 👨‍💻 &nbsp;About Me

 I'm a **Flutter/Mobile Developer** genuinely passionate about mobile development.
-I enjoy everything related to IT and consider myself a tech-savvy person who loves exploring the full landscape of technologies.
+I enjoy everything related to IT and I enjoy discovering new technologies and tools.
 I'm driven by **creativity and innovation**.

 ---